AdobeDocs/media-analytics.en/help/reporting/metrics/mute-count.md

 ## How this metric is calculated

-This count is incremented on every mute state-start event.
+The media backend increments this count on every mute state-start event.
 The metric is reported on the close call.

 | Reporting system | Source |
 | --- | --- |